-Exuberant only-in-Miami parade opens Faena Arts District
+Exuberant only-in-Miami parade opens Faena arts district

-With a cloud of red confetti and a wailing conch shell chorus, the much anticipated and hyped Faena Art District on Miami Beach opened Sunday afternoon with a carnival parade that was equal parts community celebration and high concept performance.
+With a cloud of red confetti and a wailing conch shell chorus, the much-anticipated and hyped Faena District Miami Beach opened Sunday afternoon with a carnival parade that was equal parts community celebration and high-concept performance.

 “I’m honored and amazed we delivered this place to Miami Beach and the community and the world,” said Faena, wearing a sparkly version of his trademark all-white ensemble and greeting art world eminences like curator Jeffrey Deitch at the VIP pavilion.
 “This is a present to the community, not just for now, but for the next generation.”